thrackle-io/rules-engine/docs/src/src/token/ProtocolERC20Handler.sol/contract.ProtocolERC20Handler.md

 ### _checkNonTaggedRules

-standard tagged and  rules do not apply when either to or from is an admin If everything checks out, return true
+standard rules do not apply when either to or from is an admin If everything checks out, return true

 *This function uses the protocol's ruleProcessorto perform the actual  rule checks.*